Where is ...?

 Video and Media Equipment:

-Thomas Jefferson Library has a media room on Level 5 with a TV and players for VCR tapes, as well as DVD & CD discs.
-The room is reserved for use by University of Missouri-St. Louis students only.
+Thomas Jefferson Library has a media room on Level 5 with a TV and players for DVD & CD discs.
+The room is reserved for use by University of Missouri-St. Louis students, faculty and staff only.
 A key to the room may be checked-out at the Current Periodicals/Microform desk with a valid UMSL ID card, for a two-hour period.
 The room is checked out on a first come, first served basis.
-The Ward E. Barnes Library has TV/VCRs with headphones for patron use.
 Use of the media room is subject to the current Study Rooms Policies

 Water fountains are located near the elevators on all levels of the Thomas Jefferson and Mercantile Libraries.
 A water fountain is located in the Ward E. Barnes Library just outside the library's entrance.